 4.1.3 The PAC noted the need to engage more partners that are playing a role in the various aspects of climate services such as academia, the private sector and others beyond the UN system.
 In addition the PAC agreed that it has to ensure that user perspectives are reflected in its work.
 In this regard the PAC agreed that, in its initial phase, it should invite relevant partners (non-members) to participate and contribute to its work with a view to informing them of the implementation of the GFCS.
 By so doing, the PAC would open space for effective coordination and leveraging of major initiatives.

 4.1.4 The PAC noted that, prior to convening its first meeting, the WMO Secretary-General had established at the technical level a Project Oversight Board (POB) as an informal structure.
 Its purpose was to contribute to effective ways of cooperation and coordination between the organizations of the UN system and key international agencies that are directly involved in the planning and implementation of GFCS-related activities in alignment with their mandates and priorities and thus advance the application of climate services in the initial four priority areas.
 The POB was composed of the IFRC, FAO, WFP, the United Nations Educational, Scientific and Cultural Organization (UNESCO), the United Nations Development Programme (UNDP), UNISDR, the World Bank (WB), WHO and WMO.
 The PAC noted that the POB has contributed considerably to the planning and development of GFCS activities, particularly the development of the Implementation Plan of the GFCS that was adopted by the Extraordinary Session of the World Meteorological Congress in October 2012 and subsequently approved by the first session of the Intergovernmental Board on Climate Services (IBCS) in July 2013.
 It also contributed to the implementation of specific GFCS activities such as the planning of and participation in GFCS national and regional consultations, development of action plans to address priorities identified through the consultations and the design and implementation of flagship activities in Burkina Faso, Belize, Dominica, Niger, Senegal, Tanzania and Malawi.
 The POB met regularly on a monthly basis providing a platform for sharing of information on GFCS-related activities and updates on the overall status of GFCS implementation.
-The Chair of the POB rotated among its members with WFP and WHO having served as Chairs and UNISDR and FAO as Vice-Chairs.
+The Chair of the POB rotated among its members with WMO, WFP and WHO having served as Chairs and UNISDR and FAO as Vice-Chairs.
 Now that the PAC was operational, the meeting agreed that the POB should cease to exist.
 Its coordination, planning and sharing of information roles would be taken by the PAC so as to have a simple and cost-effective structure with greater focus on what needs to be done.

 Designation of the Chair and Vice-Chair